United States foreign policy in the Middle East: Support for Iran

 US-Iran relations drastically changed since the Iranian 1979 revolution.
 It marked the fall of the Shah and its closeness with the Western world and the takeover of Khomeini with a return to Islamic law.
 In 1979 the US Embassy in Teheran was caught by protesters, and American civilians were taken hostages.
 In 1980, the US changed policy to allow Israel to sell American armament to Iran during the war.
 The deal between US and Israel was coordinated by the State Department Counselor, McFarlane, with US Secretary of State Alexander Haig Jr. and Israeli Prime Minister Menachem Begin agreeing to a 6 to 18 months period weapons' provision.

 This support to Iran was first explained as a way to have back the American hostages.
 Yet, the hostages were delivered before the US supply of weapons to Iran.
-In addition, this armament provision lasts for more than the established period.
-Indeed, this was later known as the Iran-Contra Affair publicly divulgated in November 1985.
+This armament provision lasts for more than the established period.
+This was later known as the Iran-Contra Affair publicly divulgated in November 1985.
 US supplied weapons to Iran through Israel, and the profit gained went to finance the Contra rebels, opponents to the Nicaragua Sandinista Front.

 Kuwait and the Gulf War (1991)

-The Gulf War in 1991 involved a coalition of 35 countries led by the United States against Iraq after it invaded Kuwait.
+The 1991 Gulf War involved a coalition of 35 countries led by the United States against Iraq after it invaded Kuwait.
 Iraq had been an ally of the Soviet Union during the Cold War, resulting in little relation with the US.
 After Iraq threatened to invade Kuwait, the US said they would also protect their allies in the region against Iraq's invasion.
 After the invasion in 1990, economic sanctions are implemented when the US request a meeting of the United Nations Security Council and adopt Resolution 660.

 The US rejected the proposal of the Iraqi army to leave Kuwait if a solution for Palestine is found.
 Military means are employed by the US in 1991, as Resolution 678 allows.
 Also, the coalition is created, with 73% of the armed force being American.
 The United States armed forces lead many attacks on the Iraqi army in several battles, through air strikes and land battles.